airswap/airswap-about/community/earning.md

 ## Circle Funding

-The contributor circle is funded from two sources - a base level of funding paid out from the treasury, and a bonus funding pool derived from trade fees collected.
-The base fundings are paid out in AST while the bonus fundings are paid out in the currency of the consolidated token pool (currently WETH).
+The contributor circle is funded from two sources - a base level of funding distributed from the treasury, and a bonus funding pool derived from trade fees collected.
+The base fundings are distributed in AST while the bonus fundings are distributed in the currency of the consolidated token pool (currently WETH).

 Circle funds will be then distributed based on individual contributions during each cycle.